 \section{Introduction}

 Group actions on quasi-trees have been studied intensively in recent years.
-A \emph{quasi-tree} is a connected graph with a path metric quasi-isometric to a simplicial tree.
-In particular, a quasi-tree has asymptotic dimension at most $1$.
-We say that a finitely generated group $G$ has \emph{property (QT)} if $G$ equivariantly quasi-isometrically embeds in a finite product of quasi-trees $\prod_{i=1}^n T_i$ equipped with $\ell^1$--metric.
-Here, ``equivariantly'' means that $G$ acts on $\prod_{i=1}^n T_i$ such that the embedding is an orbit map.
-Such an embedding is called a \emph{(QT) embedding} of $G$.
-It is clear that property (QT) is a stronger form of finite asymptotic dimension.
-Examples of groups with property (QT) include \begin{itemize} \item Coxeter groups \cite{DJ99}; \item Residually finite hyperbolic groups \cite{BBF21}; \item Mapping class groups\cite{BBF21}; \item Virtually colorable hierarchically hyperbolic groups whose associated hyperbolic spaces are all quasi-trees \cite{HP22} (including virtually compact special groups \cite{BHS17b}, the genus $2$ handlebody group \cite{Che22}, fundamental groups of non-geometric graph manifolds \cite{HRSS24}, etc.); \item Fundamental groups of compact orientable $3$--manifolds whose sphere-disk decomposition does not support either Sol or Nil geometry \cite{HNY21}; \end{itemize} along with their undistorted subgroups.
+A \emph{quasi-tree} is a geodesic space quasi-isometric to a simplicial tree.
+We say that a finitely generated group $G$ has \emph{property QT} if $G$ acts on a finite product of quasi-trees (equipped with the $\ell^1$-metric) such that the orbit map is a quasi-isometric embedding.
+Such an embedding is called a \emph{QT embedding} of $G$.
+Since a quasi-tree has asymptotic dimension at most $1$, property QT is a stronger form of finite asymptotic dimension.
+Examples of groups with property QT include \begin{itemize} \item Coxeter groups \cite{DJ99}; \item residually finite hyperbolic groups \cite{BBF21}; \item mapping class groups of finite-type surfaces \cite{BBF21}; \item virtually colorable hierarchically hyperbolic groups whose associated hyperbolic spaces are all quasi-trees \cite{HP22} (including virtually compact special groups \cite{BHS17b}, the genus $2$ handlebody group \cite{Che22}, fundamental groups of non-geometric graph manifolds \cite{HRSS25}); \item fundamental groups of compact orientable $3$-manifolds whose sphere-disk decomposition does not support either Sol or Nil geometry \cite{HNY25}; \end{itemize} along with their undistorted subgroups.

-The last four examples in the above list are proved to have property (QT) with the help of the projection complex techniques developed in \cite{BBF15,BBFS19}.
-In particular, property (QT) of mapping class groups strengthens \cite[Theorem C]{BBF15}, which says that mapping class groups equivariantly quasi-isometrically embeds in a finite product of hyperbolic graphs (of finite asymptotic dimension).
-Counterexamples of property (QT) include certain special linear groups \cite{Man06,Man08}, generalized Baumslag-Solitar groups with infinite monodromy \cite{But22} and groups with Property hereditary (NL) \cite{BFG24}.
-For some basic corollaries of property (QT), see \cite[\S 2.1\&2.2]{HNY21}.
-Recently, Vergara \cite{Ver24} proves that any finitely generated group with property (QT) has a proper uniformly Lipschitz affine action on $\ell^1$ with quasi-isometrically embedded orbits.
+The last four examples were proved to have property QT with the help of the projection complex techniques developed in \cite{BBF15,BBFS19}.
+In particular, property QT of mapping class groups strengthens \cite[Theorem C]{BBF15}, which says that mapping class groups equivariantly quasi-isometrically embed in a finite product of hyperbolic graphs of finite asymptotic dimension.
+Counterexamples of property QT include certain special linear groups \cite{Man06,Man08}, generalized Baumslag--Solitar groups with infinite monodromy \cite{But25} and groups with Property hereditary (NL) \cite{BFG24}.
+For some basic corollaries of property QT, see \cite[\S 2.1\&2.2]{HNY25}.
+Recently, Vergara \cite{Ver24} proved that any finitely generated group with property QT has a proper uniformly Lipschitz affine action on $\ell^1$ with quasi-isometrically embedded orbits.